How to add 5 stretch goals to your board game without breaking the bank

 It’s best to have figured out most, if not all, of the stretch goals you plan to add to your campaign before you ever launch.
 This will give you an idea of how many you have to offer, how to space them out, and what order to introduce them.

-But that doesn’t mean that you have to add everything that is suggested.
-You should, however, thank backers for their ideas and contributions.
+But that doesn’t mean that you have to add everything that people suggest.
+You should at the least, however, thank backers for their ideas and contributions.
 Even if you can’t add something now, especially something that would require time and development, you can always let them know you will consider this for a future version or expansion.

 Avoid adding anything that will add a lot of production cost and weight to your game, such as metal coins, unless you’ve already priced this all out.
 Shipping can easily cost more than production, and every time you add something new to your game, you increase the risk of moving to the next tier of shipping prices due to the weight.